Order-Preserving Dimension Reduction for Multimodal Semantic Embedding: Order-Preserving Dimension Reduction

 \subsection{Closed-Form Function}

 The previous section defines an additive measure $\mu$ on the $\sigma$-algebra of the projected space $Y$; This section investigates the relationship between $\mu$ and other parameters, such as the space dimensionality and the number of data points, or space cardinality.
-The idea is that we will construct a function for the above variables that we conjecture are critical during the dimension reduction, largely based on our experiment observations and mathematical intuition.
-We will later in the evaluation section verify the constructed function as our hypothesis.
+The idea is to construct a function for the above variables which we hypothesize to be critical for dimensionality reduction, largely based on our empirical observations and mathematical intuition.
+We will later verify the constructed function as a working hypothesis in the evaluation section.

 We assume that we have an existing dimension-reduction method on hand and we are interested in quantifying the target dimensionality of the lower-dimensional space in which the set of $k$-nearest neighbors is an \textit{invariant}, as defined in Eq.~\eqref{eq:measure}.
 It turns out that before attempting to solve the problem, we need to have a more ``global'' metric than $\mu(\cdot)$, which works as a local measure that is concerned with only the $k$-nearest neighbors of a single point.